 Above all, we want pupils to be happy and enjoy coming to school.
 Our aim to provide exceptional pastoral care permeates every aspect of life within the school.
-Our core values of respect, compassion and independence are at the heart of all that we do.
+Our core values of Kindness, Courage and Curiosity are at the heart of all that we do.
 Expectations are high, in terms of manners, discipline and general behaviour, and the children respond accordingly.

 There is a strong rapport between staff and pupils, and a sense of mutual respect which comes through working together in a supportive and caring environment.